fuzziqersoftware/newserv/README.md

     * `$qset <flag-num>` or `$qclear <flag-num>`: Set or clear a global quest flag for everyone in the game.
     * `$qsync <reg-num> <value>`: Set a quest register's value on your client. `<reg-num>` should be either rXX (e.g. r60) or fXX (e.g. f60); if the latter, `<value>` is parsed as a floating-point value instead of as an integer.
     * `$gc` (game server only): Send your own Guild Card to yourself.
-    * `$persist` (game server only): Enable or disable persistence for the current lobby or game.
-This determines whether the lobby/game is deleted when the last player leaves.
-You need the DEBUG permission in your user license to use this command because there are no game state checks when you do this.
-For example, if you make a game persistent, start a quest, then leave the game, the game can't be joined by anyone but also can't be deleted.
+    * `$persist` (game server only): Enable or disable persistence for the current game.
+When persistence is on, the game will not be deleted when the last player leaves.
+The state of enemies and objects on the map will be reset when the last player leaves.
     * `$sc <data>`: Send a command to yourself.
     * `$ss <data>` (proxy server only): Send a command to the remote server.